helium-software/Helium-Hypertext-Editor/tagsheet/README.md

 | **Flags** ("yes/no" values) | `yes no on off true false` | Boolean operators `and or not xor` |
 | **Strings** (text values)   | `Singleword` `"multi word"` `{$trange"chars}` | A space between two string values joins them with a space between. |

 The "space operator" for strings has been designed to effectively allow writing multi-word values without any quotes, as in `font = Century Schoolbook L`.
-Additionally, the following code example is valid, resulting _bbb_ having a _font_ attribute of "DejaVu Sans Condensed":
+Additionally, the following code example is valid, resulting in _bbb_ having a _font_ attribute of "DejaVu Sans Condensed":
 ```
 linetype aaa AAA {
 	font = DejaVu Sans